akempler/devernote/README.txt

 - Import notes on the /devernote_import page.
   Notes tagged in Evernote with the specified tag will be imported.
   Embedded images will also be imported.
+  NOTE: setting the input format to Full Html works best.

 - You can specify an imagecache style to apply to images that are imported with notes.
 This can be done on the /admin/config/content/devernote page.